georgesimbe/mac-resource-mcp-server/README.md

 ./install.sh
 ```

-### Usage in Cursor
+### Usage in Cursor IDE & Claude Code CLI

-After installation, restart Cursor and Claude Desktop.
+After installation, restart Cursor and Claude Desktop (for Cursor IDE) or ensure Claude Code CLI is properly configured.
 You can now use natural language:

 ```
 "Check if port 4321 is available"